 What payment methods do you accept?

-At the moment we accept credit card, Sofort and iDEAL payments.
-If you require a different payment method or would prefer a bank transfer, please let us know at email@example.com or via our contact-form and we will try to arrange this.
+At the moment we accept credit card, Sofort, IDEAL, bank transfers and other payment methods such as Apple Pay.
+If you require a different payment method or would prefer a bank transfer, please let us know at firstname.lastname@example.org or via our contact-form and we will try to arrange this.

 Do I have to pay customs duties?

-For destinations within the EU you will not have to pay custom duties.
-Outside of the EU this depends on the specific country, but you might have to pay custom duties.
+For destinations within the EU, the UK or the US you will not have to pay custom duties.
+For other destinations you might have to pay custom duties.
 You will not pay these to Nipponprints, but will be asked to pay them when importing.
 If you need help with determining what the costs will be, please contact us.
 We have to admit though that we do not know the specific rules of all countries and can not always determine them.
 We will try however.